 Copy the libs from our app into the target app

-Copy app-permissions from our app’s AndroidManifest to the target app’s AndroidManifest
+Copy app-permissions and service tag from our app’s AndroidManifest to the target app’s AndroidManifest

 Add the smali files and make corresponding changes in there